yokenzan/progressbar-timekeeper/docs/specification.md

     - This panel must provide buttons for:
         - **Pause/Resume:** Toggles the timer's countdown.
         - **Stop:** Terminates the timer and dismisses the timer bar.
+        - **Move:** Initiates the dynamic position change functionality.
+    - **Responsive Layout:** The control panel layout shall automatically adapt based on the timer bar position:
+        - **Top/Bottom Edge:** Control buttons are arranged horizontally to fit within the available width.
+        - **Left/Right Edge:** Control buttons are arranged vertically to fit within the available height.
 - The hover control panel should disappear when the cursor moves away from the timer bar area.

 ### 3.3.
 Dynamic Position Change During Timer Operation